 Chalk Streams are a precious habitat.
-Avoid hiding the precious chalk streams in culverts or including as part of a garden.
+Avoid hiding the precious chalk streams in culverts or including as

-Houses set in gardens set well back from edge road/wide street
+Houses set in gardens set well back from edge road/wide street.

 Homes facing each other around a central point create a sense of community, also demonstrating the importance of street trees and planting.